 A maintenance reserve project is a major repair or replacement to plant, property, or equipment that is intended to extend its useful life.
 Any project, other than a roof replacement, should cost between \$25,000 and \$2.0 million.
 A roof replacement project may cost up to \$4.0 million.
-However, a project costing under \$25,000 or over the \$2.0 or \$4.0 million limits that meets the criteria may also qualify as a maintenance reserve project if authorized by DPB.
+However, a project costing under \$25,000 or over the \$2.0 or \$4.0 million limits that meets the definition of maintenance reserve may be granted an exemption from these thresholds, if authorized by DPB.
 Contact your DPB analyst with requests for authority to proceed on projects costing under \$25,000 or over the relevant maximum limit.

-A project that meets one or more of the following criteria qualifies for maintenance reserve funding:
+Projects meeting one or more of the following criteria qualify for maintenance reserve:

-- Repair or replacement of functionally obsolete, damaged, or inoperable built-in equipment such as elevators, furnaces, plumbing fixtures, air conditioning, and ventilation; - Repair or replacement of components of a plant, such as exterior wood, masonry, ceilings, floors, floor coverings, doors, windows, roofs, sidewalks, parking lots, fencing, and exterior lighting; - Repair or replacement of existing utility systems, such as steam lines, natural gas, air, electrical, water, and sewer; - Correction of problems resulting from erosion and drainage; and/or, - Work related to handicapped access, energy conservation, building and safety codes compliance, safety and security, lead paint abatement, or asbestos correction.
+- Repair or replacement of functionally obsolete, damaged, or inoperable built-in equipment such as elevators, furnaces, plumbing fixtures, air conditioning, and ventilation; - Repair or replacement of components of a plant, such as exterior wood, masonry, ceilings, floors, floor coverings, doors, windows, roofs, sidewalks, parking lots, fencing, and exterior lighting; - Repair or replacement of existing utility systems, such as steam lines, natural gas, air, electrical, water, and sewer; - Correction of problems resulting from erosion and drainage; and/or, - Work related to handicapped access, energy conservation, building and safety code compliance, safety and security, lead paint abatement, or asbestos correction.